Andrei Markovits: Areas of research and publication

-A specialist on the politics of Western and Central Europe—Germany and Austria in particular—Markovits has published nineteen authored and co-authored books as well as edited and co-edited volumes; well over 100 scholarly articles; more than 50 review essays; and many articles and interviews in the American and European press.
-Markovits's research interests and areas of publication include: German and European labor; German and European social democracy, as well as social movements; German-Jewish relations; Germany's role in the new Europe; Anti-Americanism in Europe; the comparative sociology of modern sports cultures and – most recently – the new dimensions of the human-animal bond, particularly its deeply feminized features.
-Markovits's scholarly work has been published in English, German, Italian, French, Spanish, Dutch, Swedish, Hungarian, Russian, Ukrainian, Romanian, Chinese, Persian, Hebrew, Korean, Georgian, and Czech.
+A specialist on the politics of Western and Central Europe—Germany and Austria in particular—Markovits has published nineteen authored and co-authored books as well as edited and co-edited volumes; in addition, he has contributed numerous scholarly articles and review essays as well as articles and interviews in the American and European press.
+Markovits's research interests and areas of publication include German and European labor, German and European social democracy, German-Jewish relations; Germany's role in the new Europe, Anti-Americanism in Europe, the comparative sociology of modern sports cultures, and the varied dimensions of the human-animal bond.

-Markovits's latest book publication is entitled Hillel at Michigan 1926/27 – 1945: Struggles of Jewish Identity in a Pivotal Era.
-His previous book From Property to Family: American Dog Rescue and the Discourse of Compassion, published by the University of Michigan Press in the fall of 2014, garnered the University of Michigan Press's Distinguished Book Award in 2015.

 Teaching career

 Markovits has won a number of teaching awards at the institutions with which he was affiliated during his academic career.
-At the University of California, Santa Cruz, he was awarded the "Excellence in Teaching Award" in 1997, distinguishing him as the best teacher on campus that year.
+At the University of California, Santa Cruz, he was awarded the "Excellence in Teaching Award" in 1997.
 At the University of Michigan, he was bestowed the Tronstein Award in 2007 and 2016 for being the best teacher in the Department of Political Science and the Golden Apple Award for being the best instructor on the University of Michigan's Ann Arbor campus.

-On March 15, 2009, Markovits received the coveted Arthur F. Thurnau professorship from the University of Michigan.
+On March 15, 2009, Markovits received the Arthur F. Thurnau professorship from the University of Michigan.
 Supported for by the Thurnau Charitable Trust, the Thurnau Professorship is annually bestowed upon five or six tenured faculty from the University of Michigan in recognition of commitment to and investment in undergraduate teaching which has had a significant impact on the intellectual development of their students.

 Markovits has advised doctoral dissertations at many major American universities, as well as universities in Great Britain, France, Germany, Austria, Holland, Switzerland, Canada and Israel.
-On July 4, 2007, Markovits was awarded a Dr. Phil. honoris causa—an honorary doctorate—by the Faculty of Social Sciences of the Leuphana Universität Lüneburg in Lüneburg, Germany.
+On July 4, 2007, Markovits was awarded a Dr. Phil. honoris causa (an honorary doctorate) by the Faculty of Social Sciences of the Lüneburg University in Lüneburg, Germany.
+In a ceremony on November 5, 2025, Markovits received his second honorary doctorate from the University of Passau, awarded by the Faculty of Social and Educational Sciences.

 Bundesverdienstkreuz erster Klasse

-Markovits was bestowed the Bundesverdienstkreuz erster Klasse—The Federal Cross of The Order of Merit, First Class—by the president of the Federal Republic of Germany.
+Markovits was bestowed the Bundesverdienstkreuz erster Klasse by the president of the Federal Republic of Germany.
 The Consul General of the Federal Republic of Germany in Chicago handed this award to Markovits on March 14, 2012.
-This award is the highest honor the Federal Republic of Germany rewards to any civilian, German or foreign.
+This award is one of the highest honors the Federal Republic of Germany rewards to any civilian, German or foreign.